 The curriculum for the degree will educate you in six-program areas including:

-- Foundations in Justice Studies - you will acquire basic substantive knowledge about the study of criminology and the practices of the Canadian Criminal Justice System;
+- Foundations in Criminal Justice - you will acquire basic substantive knowledge about the study of criminology and the practices of the Canadian Criminal Justice System;

 - Human Relations - to become an effective justice practitioner, you will refine your human relations skills so you can accurately convey and solicit information, as well as resolve crises and conflict;

 - Human Justice - justice practitioners must have respect for diversity and recognize the central role that human rights plays within the development and enforcement of criminal law.
 You will learn that ethical practice is the cornerstone of justice;

 - Criminological Literacy - you will delve into the social science of criminology and become conversant with the criminological enterprise (theories and methods);

 - Experiential Learning - learning through experience or hands on learning is a methodology deeply ingrained in the Justice Studies program;